ECS Changes – addressing the myths

 A summary of the new rules surrounding Registered Electricians and gold cards:

-- From 01 July 2019 all existing Registered Electricians must have gained BS7671:2018.
+- From 01 JuJanuary 2020 all existing Registered Electricians must have gained BS7671:2018 by the time they renew their card after this date.
 Those who don’t will not ‘lose their card’, but the Registered Electrician status will be removed.
 You will still hold your ECS occupation (for example Installation Electrician) and JIB grade (for example Approved Electrician) on your gold card.

 - From 01 July 2019 if your gold card is more than one year out of date you will be required to renew as a Registered Electrician.